A-level (United Kingdom): Special educational needs

 Access arrangements must be approved by the exam board concerned.
 There are others available, but these are the most commonly used.

 Examination boards

 A-level examinations in the UK are currently administered through 5 examination boards: AQA, OCR, Edexcel (London Examinations), WJEC/Eduqas and CCEA.
 The present 5 can trace their roots via a series of mergers or acquisitions to one or more of the originally 9 GCE Examination boards.
 Additionally, there are four examination boards offering A-level qualifications internationally: OxfordAQA, Edexcel, Learning Resource Network (LRN) and the CIE.
-OCR and CIE are both branches of the parent organization, Cambridge Assessment.
+OCR and CIE are both branches of the parent organisation, Cambridge Assessment.
 OxfordAQA is a partnership between AQA and Oxford University Press.
 In the UK it is customary for schools to register with multiple examination boards and to "mix and match" A-levels to get a combined curriculum that fits the school profile.